 A cheerful indigo-patterned wallpaper above good old-fashioned tongue-and-groove panelling creates a classic bathroom.
 Paired with a smart bronze basin and tap unit, this space feels fit for a town or country house.

-Contemporary bathroom with patterned Moroccan floor tiles
+16. A contemporary bathroom with patterned Moroccan floor tiles

 From seagrass and bamboo to rattan and cane, natural woven textures are ideal for bringing interiors to life.
 Hints of pink in the patterned Moroccan floor tiles and an exotic influence to this modern bathroom.

-Bathroom with Greek influence and Moorish design
+17. A bathroom with Greek influence and Moorish design

 An adjoining bathroom offers an opportunity for more adventurous decorating, as shown here with the string wall colour and chequered flooring.
 Echoing the palette of the bedroom scheme ensures a unified look.

-English country-style bathroom with turquoise bath
+18. An English country-style bathroom with turquoise bath

 Muted walls ensure the turquoise bath makes a strong statement, with a fine black line offering a modern take on the traditional dado rail.

-Traditional bathroom with gingham accents
+19. A traditional bathroom with gingham accents

 The artful blend of a traditional soft-pink gingham curtain and modem oversized floor tiles brings a rich sense of character to this pleasing scheme.